-Our non-clinical caregivers with newborn and infant care experience have either 5+ years of private duty experience or have passed the Newborn Care Provider (NCP) certificate program that is part of the Fairfax Co. and NVCC Home Health Aide Curriculum.
+Our non-clinical caregivers with newborn and infant care experience have either 5+ years of private duty experience or have passed the Newborn Care Provider (NCP) certificate program that is part of the Fairfax Co.
+Home Health Curriculum and developed with Northern VA Community College.

 Background checks, vaccinations and flu shots are compulsory and the night nurses are happy to share these with you.
 Meet the team here!